-We did this a few more times to make a total of 5 towers and then built walls to connect the towers, shaved out sand to make tunnels, carved steps using the hacksaw blade, and cut detail into the towers with the mellon baller and icing spatula.
+Then we did this a few more times to make a total of five towers and then built walls to connect the towers, shaved out sand to make tunnels, carved steps using the hacksaw blade, and cut detail into the towers with the melon baller and icing spatula.

-We learned many ways to add detail to the sand castle.
-The shovel, hack saw blade and spatula are used for carving shapes, stairs, and other objects into the castle.
-The melon baller makes doors and windows and the straws (aka PPD or Personal Pneumatic Device) were used to blow off extra sand and make the finish smooth.
+Once the basic form was complete, we learned many ways to add detail to the sand castle.
+The shovel, hack saw blade, and spatula are used for carving shapes, stairs, and other objects into the castle.
+The melon baller makes doors and windows.
+The straws (aka PPD or Personal Pneumatic Device) were used to blow off extra sand and make the finish smooth.

-After our lesson, we spent the next few days working on our own sandcastle designs and the kids (and adults) had a blast getting creative!
+After our lesson, we spent the next few days working on our own sandcastle designs.
+The kids (and adults) had a blast getting creative!